foges/cgls_cuda/README.md

 ####Acknowledgement

 The code is based on an implementation by Michael Saunders.
+Matlab code can be found on the [Stanford Systems Optimization Lab - CGLS website](http://web.stanford.edu/group/SOL/software/cgls/).